-- 1. Develop leadership skills - 2.
-Act as liaison between students, faculty, and staff. - 3.
-Act as liaison between students and the Board of Regents - 4.
-Help evaluate programs and personnel.
+- 1. Develop leadership skills; and - 2.
+Act as liaison between students, faculty, and staff; and - 3.
+Act as liaison between students and the Board of Regents; and - 4.
+Help evaluate programs and personnel; and - 5.
+Aspiring Educators.

 All clubs on campus must go through Student Government for approval.
 All clubs should have by-laws that describe the organization, governance, and operational policies and procedures.
-A listing of current SCC clubs include but are not limited to the following:
+A listing of current SCC clubs includes but are not limited to the following:

-- 1. Student Government - 2.
-Native American Student Association (NASA) Indian Club - 3.
-American Indian Business Leaders (AIBL) - 4.
-American Indian Sciences and Engineering Society (AISES)
+- 1. Student Government; and - 2.
+Native American Student Association (NASA) Indian Club; and

+- 3. American Indian Business Leaders (AIBL); and - 4.
+American Indian Sciences and Engineering Society (AISES).